What is a crypto interest account?

 What is Staking?

-When you stake a crypto asset, you're taking part in the economic security of the underlying blockchain that secures the asset itself.
-By staking a crypto asset, you're in effect bonding your asset to help the blockchain function.
+When you stake a crypto asset, you're taking part in the economic security of the underlying blockchain.
+By staking a crypto asset, you're bonding your asset to help the blockchain function.

 The incentive for bonding your asset to secure the network is known as a staking reward.
 You're free to remove your initial staked asset whenever you want, but when you remove it, you stop receiving these staking rewards.

 In effect, you earn a yield for staking.
 Not all cryptocurrencies have staking.
-Bitcoin, for example, does not have staking.
-Polkadot and, soon to be Ethereum do.
+Bitcoin, for example, does not have on-chain staking.
+Blockchains like Ethereum and Polkadot do.

-On the surface, a crypto interest account and staking look like the same thing.
-Both crypto interest accounts and staking are ways to earn a yield on your crypto.
+On the surface, a crypto interest account and staking look similar.
+This is because crypto interest accounts and staking are ways to earn a passive yield on your crypto.
 Behind the scenes, however, they operate differently.

 Staking is a process where you get rewarded for helping secure a blockchain network.
 You "deposit" your crypto asset into a staking system, and in return, you receive rewards for doing so.
 When you withdraw your staked asset, you stop receiving rewards.